 In the early 2000s, a trip to the Baseball Hall of Fame in Cooperstown, New York, with his wife, Muriel, gave Hoffstetter an unexpected surprise.

-Hoffstetter said other memorable stories he covered while at KSDK included a trip to Saudi Arabia alongside reporter Dick Ford and producer Gary Furlow in 1990 during Operation Desert Shield and traveling from California to Hawaii aboard the USS Missouri a year later for the 50th anniversary of the Japanese attack on Pearl Harbor.
+Hoffstetter said other memorable stories he covered while at KSDK included a trip to Saudi Arabia alongside anchor Dick Ford and producer Gary Furlow in 1990 during Operation Desert Shield, and traveling from California to Hawaii aboard the USS Missouri a year later for the 50th anniversary of the Japanese attack on Pearl Harbor.

 In 2007, Hoffstetter was inducted into the Gold Circle of the National Academy of Television Arts and Sciences Mid-America Chapter.
 The honor recognizes people who have made significant contributions to television for 50 years or more.
 And in 2011, Hoffstetter was inducted into the St. Louis Media History Foundation Hall of Fame.

 After he retired from KSDK, Hoffstetter volunteered at the Sappington House Museum in Crestwood, where he produced a video tour of the second floor of the museum for people with accessibility issues.
-He also served as a tutor helping students in the Lindbergh School District improve their reading skills.
+He and his wife also served as tutors helping students at Long Elementary School improve their reading skills.

 In recognition of his extraordinary life and contributions to society, Crestwood celebrated "Ray Hoffstetter Day" in the city on June 3, 2022.